opf/openproject/docs/user-guide/projects/project-lists/README.md

 **Archived projects** - returns all projects that are not active, of which you were a member or have the right to see.

+**Public project lists** - shows all project lists that are public, i.e. that were shared with everyone within an OpenProject instance.

 **My private project lists** - shows all the project lists that you have customized and saved.

+**Shared project lists** - shows all the project lists that were shared with you.

 **Project status** - includes projects filters based on a project status.

 - **On track** - returns all active projects with the project status *On track*.
 - **Off track** - returns all active projects with the project status *Off track*.
 - **At risk** - returns all active projects with the project status *At risk*.

+Favorite project lists will additionally be marked by a yellow star icon next to the name

 ![Filters for project lists in OpenProject](projects-lists-default-filters.png)